molML/BME_data_analysis/index.md

 {: .no_toc }
 This is the material for the 8CC00 course at TU/e - Welcome!

+This handbook was made with ❤️ by [Francesca Grisoni](https://www.tue.nl/en/research/researchers/francesca-grisoni/).\
+Other key [contributors](#contributors) have made this all possible.

 ## Table of contents
 {: .no_toc }